Gitlab

 Use Cases

-• Automated Code Review: AI assistants can analyze merge requests, examine diffs, and provide intelligent feedback on code changes.
+• Automated Code Review: AI assistants can fetch merge requests, review changes, add comments, and provide feedback on code quality

 Ready to build with Metorial?